Breakfast Clubs are completely FREE…. And will always remain free!

 The CIC is run by veterans and in line with CIC Regulations which includes asset lock rules.

 There are no "official" or "unofficial" Breakfast Clubs since they are run autonomously which is one of the fundamental principles.
 Breakfast Clubs are here to help Veterans gain the help/support they require.
-(This is contrary to what other people/organisations are stating).
+(This is contrary to what other people/organizations are stating).
 If being the only Armed Forces & Veterans Breakfast Club (AFVBC) listed on the Government website for supporting Veterans, recognised by the Armed Forces Covenant, recognised by the Royal British Legion, and more makes an organisation "official" then we are the official Armed Forces & Veterans Breakfast Clubs (AFVBC).

 Social Media Groups